• Skip to primary navigation

 Skip the red pepper if you don't want that slight touch of heat.
 Increase if you want more heat.

-No salt should be added until the end of cooking, and then only if you are sure it needs salt.
+Salt should not be added until the end of cooking, and then only if you are sure it needs salt.

 If you have time, refrigerate overnight before the first serving of any ham bone soup.
 The excess fat will come to the top and become solid.
 You can then skim off that fat.